muratk3n/thirdwave/en/2019/05/slippage.md

 there are bunch of other harder problems.
 I hear BEVevenglists started to grow a liking for nuclear power recently, IMO because their second-rate solution requires huge amounts of readily available online power, all the time.
-So even nuclear starts looking attractive.
+To them even nuclear starts looking attractive.

 [David Connoly](https://twitter.com/davconnolly/status/1129685070825054208)